end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 The MR16 Constant Current LED Driver is used to drive the 10w LED.
 It can easily be found on eBay and light stores since the driver is used to power LED lamps which happens to use 10w LEDs.

 The controller is not cheap but looks like the best logical choice.
-On a quadcopter,&nbsp;every grams counts and this driver is very light and it is the smallest form factor circuit that I could find.
+On a quadcopter, every grams counts and this driver is very light and it is the smallest form factor circuit that I could find.

 I am not that much concerned about power efficiency of the driver since the project is to be mounted to a quadcopter.
 The small 10w LED is not significant when compared to the 4 brushless motors.